ladybirdweb/faveo-languages/README.md

 6. HelptopicType

-•  Each module contains the default fallback language translation for English in the "en" directory.
+- Each module contains the default fallback language translation for English in the "en" directory.
-• To translate plugins copy the lang.php file present in {path to Faveo root dir}/app/{Module Dir}/lang/en to {path to Faveo root dir}/app/{Module Dir}/{iso code of your language eg. fr for french}.
+- To translate plugins copy the lang.php file present in {path to Faveo root dir}/app/{Module Dir}/lang/en to {path to Faveo root dir}/app/{Module Dir}/{iso code of your language eg. fr for french}.
-• After copying the lang directory to the new directory edit and replace the translations in lang.php as you update in normal translation.
+- After copying the lang directory to the new directory edit and replace the translations in lang.php as you update in normal translation.
 For language translation, you need to work on Language.php under this zip file.
 You will have to modify this file and put it under faveo_root/app/FaveoReport/lang/{lang_iso_code}

-Note: It is recommended to share the updated language file with us at support@faveohelpdesk.com so that we can add it to the product and make it available to every client.
+**Note:** It is recommended to share the updated language file with us at support@faveohelpdesk.com so that we can add it to the product and make it available to every client.